 - Less expensive car rental.
 Once the high season is on, the rental fee practically doubles!
 We rented a small, compact car because we weren’t planning on going to the highlands (or as they like to call it, the Interior) as the mountain roads would still be closed for the season anyway.
 It served us well.
 We rented our car from Blue Car Rental because it had decent reviews and a little less expensive than the competitors.
 We had no problems with them.

 - Less expensive accommodations.
 This is another thing that would cost double in the summer.
-We stayed mostly at the Icelandic Farm Holidays farms.
+We stayed mostly with the Hey Iceland’s (formerly known as Icelandic Farm Holidays) network of farmstays.
 To save money, we alternated between a room with a shared bathroom and one with a private bathroom.
 The price difference could be up to $50, which is like one dinner for two!
 The rooms at the farms were basic but nice, warm and clean, which is all we care about, really.
 They also came with continental breakfast, which was another money-saver for us.
 In Reykjavik, however, we stayed at an Airbnb apartment downtown because it was cheaper than a hotel room.
 We had a lovely stay in a top-floor apartment very close to the big church, Hallgrimskirkja.
 If you’re not an Airbnb member yet, sign up using our referral link and you’ll get a $40 CAD ($35 USD) credit for your first stay!
 We’ll get some credit too so it’s a win-win situation. :-)

 - Less busy tourist attractions.
 The Golden Circle would still be busy as it is one of the major tourist attractions that every tour bus operator would take the tourists to visit, but I would imagine it would be multiple times busier during the high season.
 In some places, we were still able to find ourselves alone with nature and no hordes of tourists around us.
 It was lovely.
 It also helps that we went to many lesser known tourist attractions in addition to the major ones.
 (Note: Might not apply anymore; Iceland seems to be busy all year long now.)